SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   .. warning::

-    The ``"AMcylindrical"`` geometry is currently proposed in alpha version.
+    The ``"AMcylindrical"`` geometry is currently proposed in beta version.
-    It has not been thoroughly tested and only Fields diagnostics are available.
     Boundary conditions must be set to ``"remove"`` for particles, ``"silver-muller"`` for longitudinal EM boundaries and
     ``"buneman"`` for transverse EM boundaries.
-    Vectorization, checkpoints, load balancing, ionization, collisions and order-4 interpolation are not supported yet.
+    Vectorization, collisions, scalar diagnostics, Poisson solver and order-4 interpolation are not supported yet.

 .. py:data:: interpolation_order